 Hi!
 This is a tool that allows you to view your Mastodon export file.
-Just click “select a file” on the main page, choose your Mastodon archive (with .tar.gz extension) and enjoy!
+Just click “select a file” on the main page, choose your Mastodon archive (with .zip or .tar.gz extension) and enjoy!

-To export all your toots in Mastodon, go to Preferences > Import and export, click “request your archive” and wait for it to become available for download.
+To export all your posts in Mastodon, go to Preferences > Import and export, click “request your archive” and wait for it to become available for download.

 In case you want more flexibility than Mastodon's built-in export offers, you can optionally use Meow with Mastodon Archive, a tool that can download your data from Mastodon (and, theoretically, Pleroma; that setup hasn't been tested) without using the export feature.
 Which means that the one export per week limit doesn't apply to it.
 Additionally, it lets you see followers-only stars and boosts (though not bookmarks), which is impossible to do using built-in export.
 However, it requires a somewhat more complicated setup, and so is more suitable for advanced users.